M-HT/SR/games/Septerra Core/release/windows/x64/readme-Windows.txt

 Installation
 ------------

+Install game (or copy installed game from another computer).
 Put files from this archive into the installed game's directory.
-Run Septerra.sh in the installed game's directory.
+Run SR-Septerra.exe in the installed game's directory.

 Configuration
 -------------